Filters

 Why do people get into debt?
 How do interest rates, tax and government spending affect us?
 How does human psychology guide people to make economic decisions?
 At Essex you understand how and why individuals make economic decisions and errors.

-Popular Economic Studies Economics Behavioral Economics degree types
+Popular Economics Programs Behavioral Economics degree types

 Popular study format